Subject: Policy for Establishing and Maintaining Centers

 Centers are normally housed within a department, school, or college, but they do not develop or administer academic degree programs.
 Nor do centers serve as a primary academic home for instructional faculty.
-In those instances where a center represents cross-college and interdisciplinary initiatives, the center may report to an administrative office above that of dean (e.g., vice president for academic affairs or vice president for research).
+In those instances where a center represents cross-college and interdisciplinary initiatives, the center may report to an administrative office above that of dean (e.g., vice president for academic and student affairs or vice president for research).

 Centers shall have a charter that stipulates the mission of the center, its sources of funding, its organization and administration, and its evaluation process.
 A center director is responsible for the administration of the unit and reports to a department chair, dean, or vice president.

 A wide range of funding mechanisms for centers can exist within the System: from predominantly or totally externally funded to predominantly E&G funded.

 From time to time, centers with large external grants or contracts may require the presence of research faculty whose affiliation with the center is co-terminus with the life of the grant or contract.
 Faculty appointed to a center under externally funded grants or contracts do not receive probationary or tenured appointments through the center.